Conversational Agents in Behavioral Sleep Medicine: Designing Self-Report and Analytics Tools: General Discussion and Conclusion

 \subsubsection{Conversational dairy: Towards flexible, adaptive self-reporting and monitoring}

 Specialists in our study recognized that a conversational diary could move beyond the rigid structure of traditional formats by adaptively probing for context.
-They envisioned it not only as a tool for tracking sleep patterns but also for monitoring patients’ use of treatment strategies and their effectiveness (Section \ref{sec:stage3-findings-sleep-diary-intake}).
-Such rich, experience-based data could inform ongoing interventions, highlighting the dual role of self-report tools in capturing both behaviors and adherence---constrained until now by the limitations of traditional diary modalities \cite{carney2012consensus}.
+They envisioned it not only as a tool for tracking sleep patterns but also for monitoring patients’ use of treatment strategies and their effectiveness (Section \ref{sec:stage3-findings-sleep-diary-intake}). \am{Such rich, experience-based data could inform ongoing interventions, highlighting the dual role of self-report tools in capturing both behaviors and adherence---going beyond what traditional diary modalities typically capture in routine practice \cite{carney2012consensus}. }

 Specialists further highlighted how the flexible interaction style of conversational diaries (Section \ref{sec:stage3-findings-sleep-diary-flexible-interaction}) could reduce patient burden and increase compliance.
 For instance, features such as embedded training, guidance modules, and fast-mode were seen as particularly helpful for lowering barriers to adoption and completion.
 Specialists also noted that location is often a bottleneck for diary completion---for instance, at work or while traveling.
 In our deployment, we observed that students used the Alexa app on their phones while away from home, extending use beyond the at-home smart speaker.
 This cross-platform nature of conversational VAs such as Alexa, Siri, and Google Assistant—now available on smartphones, watches, glasses, and even cars—points toward a new medium of situated diary intake.
 Portability creates both opportunities and challenges: conversational diaries can integrate into daily routines more seamlessly than paper or static apps, but designers must ensure consistency across contexts and address privacy concerns in shared environments.
 Multi-modal input can further support this flexibility, as modern CAs offer both voice and text entry.